Committees

 Karen Leung

-Solo & Small Firms
+Solo and Small Firms

 The Solo and Small Firms Committee Assists Asian-American solo practitioners and attorneys at small firms with business development and promotion. of their practice by (i) holding mixers with in-house attorneys and seminars on business development and (ii) promoting and highlighting Asian American owned/minority owned law firms and encouraging companies to recognize, consider and retain these firms when selecting outside counsel.